 No, never, ever that.

 I figure she wants me to find out on my own and for good reason; Black and Indigenous women and women of color were tired of telling privileged apathetic white women the inequities they suffered with little or no response over a millenia ago.
-Hoping it would’ve changed, doesn’t make it so; that history lesson I learned again and again.
+Hoping it would’ve changed doesn’t make it so.
+That history lesson I learned long ago.